Case Study

 Business Plan Execution

-• RMI structured the transaction to reduce downside exposure and create an asymmetric risk profile, acquiring this Property in distress for significantly below replacement costs at $4.2M (~$14K per unit).
+• RMI structured the transaction to reduce downside exposure and create an asymmetric risk profile, acquiring this Property in distress for significantly below replacement cost at $4.2M (~$14K per unit).

 • After two refinancings and a HUD weatherization grant, Mark brought this Property under the Lionsmark umbrella as part of his RMI GP buyout in 2016.